PyxelM/alucinara/content/lore/morellic-history.md

 A lot of the group joined the effort to bring a halt to the plague, creating potions, blessing certain mixtures, and creating face-masks to block the black fumes from getting from and to others.
 ### Death of Many
 Despite the great effort of a lot of minikin, the first people began to die.
 Mostly poor Naíruans, but eventually, the nobles and royalty.
+This was the beginning of the [Naíruan Extinction Event](extinction-event/nairuan-ee.md).

-Cloudwind, twin sister of the co-regnant Moonwind, was one of those to die.
+[Mooncloud](characters/mooncloud.md), twin sister of the co-regnant [Moonwind](characters/moonwind.md), was one of those to die.
 The two deformed twins ruled the city of Naíru at the time, and shared one [soul](phenomena/pitch.md) enough for two people due to their twinhood.

 This meant that Moonwind took a massive blow upon the death of her sister.
 Not only was her city crumbling, but her sister was also gone, and she was being filled to overflowing with [pitch]().